ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/05_population_and_sample/07_central_limit_theorem--continuous_random_variable.md

 Consider the text support line example: when you call, the operator can answer any time between 0 and 15 minutes.
 The wait time $x$ follows a uniform distribution from 0 to 15.

-## Uniform Distribution

-A uniform distribution models situations where every interval of the same length has the same chance of occurring, resulting in a constant probability density function.

 ## Averaging Wait Times

 Suppose you want to estimate the mean wait time.